shotgunsoftware/tk-framework-remotestorageexample/README.md

 This is an example of a Toolkit Framework that could be used to provide an interface for uploading and downloading files to and from a cloud storage solution.

-**Note:** This was written as an example, and will not be maintained/supported by Shotgun Software.
+**Note:** This was written as an example, and will not be maintained/supported by ShotGrid Software.

 Actual upload and download functionality is not implemented by default, it is up to you to add it.